idiap/facereclib/doc/experiments.rst

 Preprocessors
 ~~~~~~~~~~~~~
-Currently, all preprocessors that are defined in |project| perform work on facial images and are, hence, used for face recognition.
+Currently, all preprocessors that are defined in FaceRecLib perform work on facial images and are, hence, used for face recognition.
 They perform an automatic image alignment to the hand-labeled eye positions as provided by the :ref:`databases`.
 Hence, most preprocessors that are defined in `facereclib/preprocessing <file:../facereclib/preprocessing>`_ have a common set of parameters: